antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 author: Anton
 ---

-# Fixing problems in a file in IntelliJ IDEA
+# Fixing code problems in IntelliJ IDEA

 This short tutorial will show you how to find and fix problems in your Java file using IntelliJ IDEA.